 You can click and drag the Live Paint bucket which saves some time.

 Honestly that’s as far as I’m going to take this one.
 It’s clear enough to print as a reference chart for stitching like I wanted.
-The needlework is the beautiful finished piece, not the chart!
+The beautiful finished piece is the needlework, not the chart!